-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the router. - 2.
+- 1. Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > Network > IPv6 Tunnel. - 3.
 Tick the check box, select 6to4 as the tunneling mechanism and select a WAN connection from the drop-down list, then click Save.